Ouvry Roberts: Military career

 Educated at Cheltenham College, the Royal Military Academy, Woolwich and King's College, Cambridge, Ouvry Roberts was commissioned into the Royal Engineers on 6 June 1917.
 He served on the North West Frontier of India during the Third Anglo-Afghan War in 1919 and in Waziristan 1919–21.

 Roberts played first-class cricket for the University of Cambridge in 1925, and for the Free Foresters in 1926.
 After attending the Staff College, Camberley from 1934 to 1935, he served as Deputy Director of Military Operations and Intelligence in India from 17 September 1939 to 28 January 1941.

 In January 1941, Roberts was appointed GSO1 (Chief Staff Officer) of the 10th Indian Infantry Division, which was then forming at Ahmednagar in India.
 Three months later the division was ordered to Iraq.
 The RAF training base at Habbaniya, defended by 1,200 locally recruited Assyrians and Kurds and some armoured cars, was threatened by an Iraqi force in late April and three companies from the 1st Battalion, King's Own Royal Regiment (Lancaster) were sent by air to reinforce the base.
 Roberts was sent to Habbaniya on 1 May to review the situation, and assumed the de facto command of the land operations at RAF Habbaniya after the departure of Air Vice Marshal Harry George Smart who had been injured in a car accident.
-Roberts was awarded the Distinguished Service Order for commanding the ground forces defending RAF Habbaniya.
+Roberts was appointed a Companion of the Distinguished Service Order for commanding the ground forces defending RAF Habbaniya.

 Roberts commanded what became known as the "Habbaniya Brigade" and, on 19 May 1941, participated in the successful capture of Fallujah.
 The Habbaniya Brigade was formed in the week following the end of the Iraqi siege of the British garrison at Habbaniya.
 Roberts formed the brigade by grouping the infantry reinforcements from Basra (2/4 Gurkha) and from Kingcol (1 Essex).
 Roberts returned to 10th Indian Division after completing what his divisional commander, Major General William Slim, later described as "one of the best single-handed jobs any officer of his then rank had performed in the war".